alejandrosantanabonilla/STM_CP2K/README.rst

 1. Pack all the 3 codes in source to make them a python package that can be pip installable.

-2. **Test the code with a "real" system, namely, Gold surface plus a Helium atom.
-(DONE)**

-3. Create an automatic CP2k template generator for performing calculations.
+2. Create an automatic CP2k template generator for performing calculations.

-4. Generate test codes for this package.
+3. Generate test codes for this package.